Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Appendix A. The difference operator

-The $\mathscr{D}_{q}$ difference operator is obtained taking $\omega = 0$ in the expression (\ref{hahn-operator}) of the Hahn difference operator $\mathscr{D}_{q,\omega}.$ We provide explicit expressions for all the functions involved in the construction of the ladder operators (Theorem \ref{theo1}) for the discrete Sobolev orthogonal polynomials $Q_n$ as well as for the coefficients of the second--order difference equation satisfied by $Q_n.$ All these expressions can be computed using only the standard polynomials $P_n, $ and their properties such as relation (\ref{Low-rela-Pn}).
-This also occurs in the two following appendices. {
+The $\mathscr{D}_{q}$ difference operator is obtained by taking $\omega = 0$ in the expression (\ref{hahn-operator}) of the Hahn difference operator $\mathscr{D}_{q,\omega}.$ We provide explicit expressions for all the functions involved in the construction of the ladder operators (Theorem \ref{theo1}) for the discrete Sobolev orthogonal polynomials $Q_n$ as well as for the coefficients of the second--order difference equation satisfied by $Q_n.$ All these expressions can be computed using only the standard polynomials $P_n, $ and their properties such as relation (\ref{Low-rela-Pn}).
+We proceed in a similar way in the following two appendices. {

 where }